-These apps will make it much easier for teachers and students to work together in the classroom and beyond.
-Teachers can use G Suite to
+These apps will make it easier for teachers and students to work together in the classroom and beyond.

+Teachers can use Google Workspace to

 - facilitate group projects - use the history tool to see how much each student in a group is participating - give feedback to students directly in documents - receive assignments from students electronically.